-This Is Only A Test: Why Your CellPhone Will Buzz Wednesday Afternoon
+This Is Only A Test: Why Your Cellphone Will Buzz Wednesday Afternoon

 But Redlener has some qualms, especially, he says, when it comes to this president — like worrying it could be used for political purposes "or to create a diversion, if he felt the presidency was under threat."
 Redlener says "these are not powers many Americans would want to give to Donald Trump."

 Redlener is not alone.
 Last week, three people filed suit in New York to block the testing of the system, known as Wireless Emergency Alerts or WEA.
 The suit states the plaintiffs are Americans "who do not wish to receive text messages of any kind on any topic or subject from President Trump."
-They say the government is violating their privacy and the sanctity of their homes, and that it wants to turn peoples' cellphones into "government loudspeakers that compel listening."
+They say the government is violating their privacy and the sanctity of their homes and that it wants to turn people's cellphones into "government loudspeakers that compel listening."

 FEMA says that allegation is baseless.
-In a background briefing for reporters, a senior FEMA official conceded there is no opting out of the alert but said the system is very well governed.
+In a background briefing for reporters, a senior FEMA official conceded there is no opting out of the alert but said the system is very well-governed.
 "You would not have a situation where the president would just wake up one morning," as the official put it, "and attempt to send a personal message."

 And besides, he has Twitter for that.